rogerpadilla/nukak/README.md

 import { entitiesMiddleware } from '@onql/platform-express';

 const app = express();
-// this will generate CRUD REST APIs app
+app
   // ...other routes may go before and/or after
   .use(
     '/api',
     entitiesMiddleware({
+      // this will generate CRUD REST APIs for your entities
       // all other entities will be automatically included
       // use 'includeEntities' to specifiy exact entities (if needed)
       excludeEntities: [Confirmation, User],